Parents sue over district's policy to arm teachers at school

 TAMAQUA, Pa. – Parents are going to court to block a Pennsylvania school district from allowing teachers to carry guns in school.

-A lawsuit filed Thursday says that Tamaqua Area School Board members "endangered their community" when they approved a policy to arm teachers and other school employees.
-The suit says the policy violates state law.
+A new lawsuit says that Tamaqua Area School Board members "endangered their community" when they approved a policy to arm teachers and other school employees.

-The plaintiffs include parents and grandparents of students.
-They plan to discuss the suit at a news conference Friday.
+Holly Koscak (KOH-sak) is one of the plaintiffs.
+Her daughter goes to Tamaqua Area High School.
+She said Friday that "a teacher's role is to teach," not to serve in the additional role of police officer.

+But school board member Nicholas Boyle says an armed force of teachers and other school employees will act as a deterrent.

-The teachers union has already sued to overturn the policy.
+The teachers union has already filed suit against the district.

-The school district has said that arming teachers and other employees will help "preserve a safe school environment for students and staff."
-The policy, approved in September, says teachers and other employees can carry district-issued guns after firearms training.
-It also establishes guidelines for the use of force.
+Teachers are allowed to carry weapons in several states, including Texas, Missouri and Ohio, while a number of other states are considering it.